likewhatevs/semcode/docs/schema.md

 -- Find content usage patterns across shards
 -- (This would be done programmatically across all content_N tables) WITH all_content AS (
-  SELECT blake3_hash FROM content_0
+  SELECT xxhash FROM content_0
   UNION ALL
-  SELECT blake3_hash FROM content_1
+  SELECT xxhash FROM content_1
   -- ... through content_15
 )
 SELECT COUNT(*) as total_unique_content FROM all_content